santu1667/mern-final-project/README.md

 This folder had 4 internal folders as below.

-1. Guest User
+1. Guest User - Checkout Flow :
-2. Admin,
+   Shows the Flow how guest user can access shopping portal and do checkout of the products.
+2. New User - Registration Flow :
+   Shows the flow how a guest user can register for portal for easy checkout
-3. User
+3. Existing User - Login Flow :
-4. New User.
+   Shows the flow for login and after login how a logged in user can navigate and do the checkout.
+4. Admin User - Admin Flow :
+   Shows the flow for Admin what additional activities an Admin can do apart from regular users.

 ### Each of above folder consists of 3 things

-   a) images folder
+a) images folder consists of images captured in local while going through the flow.
 b) video file to show the application flow for each of the above scenario
-   c) docx file that explains the flow
+c) docx file that explains the flow with screeshots.

 ## Mongo DB Collection folder

 has the json and csv files for the exported collection data from database lms-shopping-cart Had data for below 3 collections users